 Q. I have not paid my fees yet or applied for my visa.
 Do I still do this?

-A. Students should hold off from paying for fees at this stage.
+A. We advise student to hold off from paying for fees at this stage.
 As soon as INZ Beijing office is open, we will advise the students to pay for fees and proceed to their student visa application.